Winchelsea to Hastings walk

-B) Winchelsea Station to Icklesham (main route)
+B) Winchelsea railway station to Icklesham (lunch pub)

-- Coming off the only platform at Winchelsea Station, at the tarmac road turn right across the railway line, your direction 170°.
+- Coming off the only platform at Winchelsea railway station, at the tarmac road turn right across the railway line, your direction 170°.
 (Or if coming from Rye, keep straight on past the station on the road).
 Bear left with this road, a waterway to your right.
 In 450 metres ignore a concrete car wide path off to the right (next to a mini pylon pole with a grey transformer box) beside the River Brede.
 In 220 metres ignore a stile to the left and cross the River Brede bridge.
 (Looking back from this bridge, the town of Rye can be seen on a hilltop and, on its right, Camber Castle, built by Henry VIII in 1540.)

 - In 180 metres, at the A259 road, turn right on a concrete car lane that is signposted as a footpath, your direction 310°.